goldenking1113/Crack-MCQ-round/README.md

-# Crack-your-MCQ-round
+# Crack-MCQ-round

-**Crack-your-MCQ-round** is a tool designed to help you effortlessly clear the first round of multiple-choice questions (MCQs) during online assessments.
+**Crack-MCQ-round** is a tool designed to help you effortlessly clear the first round of multiple-choice questions (MCQs) during online assessments.
 It captures your screen and provides answers in real-time, making the process smooth and efficient.
 Whether you're working in full-screen mode or need to quickly navigate through questions, this tool has got you covered.
 ![Demo GIF](https://i.ibb.co/qxTCxMm/ezgif-1-162126669d.gif)

 ### Advantages: